FlynnD273/MusicLinkConverter/README.md

 You must have python 3 and pip installed.
 To install all dependencies, run `pip install -r requirements.txt`

 Then run `python convert.py <URL GOES HERE>`

+To search for a single track on Spotify, run `python search-spotify.py <SEARCH TERM HERE>`.
+This will print the URL to the top result.

+Similarly, you can run `python search-tidal.py <SEARCH TERM HERE>` to search Tidal.